Gissio/radpro/docs/comm.md

     GET tubeRate
     OK 142.857

-For improved accuracy, perform two `GET tubePulseCount` measurements over a time period and divide the pulse count difference by the time period (in minutes).
+For improved precision, perform two `GET tubePulseCount` measurements over a time period and divide the pulse count difference by the time period (in minutes).

 ### Get tube conversion factor